Campile: Rail transport

 Campile railway station opened on 1 August 1906.
 On 21 July 2010, Irish Rail announced that it would suspend its rail service through Campile, and this took effect after the operation of the evening train on 18 September 2010.
 Before that date, it was served Mondays to Saturdays by one passenger train in each direction.

 Bus transport

-Prior to the cessation of the rail service Campile's Bus Éireann service was infrequent consisting of the commuter route between Duncannon and Waterford city via New Ross and on certain days by a cross-country bus to Wexford.
+Before the cessation of the rail service, Campile's Bus Éireann service was infrequent, consisting of the commuter route between Duncannon and Waterford city via New Ross, and on certain days by a cross-country bus to Wexford.
 After the rail service ceased, the bus service was enhanced significantly.
-A revised Bus Éireann route 370 service came into effect from Monday 20 September 2010.
+A revised Bus Éireann route 370 service came into effect in September 2010.
+Campile is also served by a TFI Local Link service between Hook Head and New Ross.

 Sport

 The local sports teams for Campile and the surrounding area are Campile United in soccer, who play in the Wexford soccer league, and Horeswood GAA who play in the Wexford Gaelic football and hurling leagues.
-Horeswood GAA has won the Wexford Senior Football Championship 4 times in 2005, 2006, 2009 and 2011.
+Horeswood GAA has won the Wexford Senior Football Championship 4 times in 2005, 2006, 2009, and 2011.